judgesteven/website/AI_SETUP.md

 The knowledge base search works independently of the OpenAI API.
 If you're not getting relevant results, try rephrasing your question.

 ### Performance Issues
-- The AI uses GPT-4o-mini for fast responses
+- The AI uses GPT-5.0 for enhanced responses
 - Knowledge base searches are performed locally
+- Web search integration provides real-time information
-- Responses are limited to 500 tokens for quick interactions
+- Responses are optimized for readability and engagement

 ## Contact Support